Find

 Current status

-In 2020 despite disruption due to the corona virus pandemic, ASTRID2 provided 28 weeks of user beam time to the 6 operational beam lines, with normal operation at 180 mA top-up.
+In 2024 ASTRID2 provided 35 weeks of user beam time to the 6 operational beam lines, with normal operation at 180 mA top-up.
 Machine physics studies are ongoing in order to improve stability and lifetime of the beam.
-The newest beam line, SGM4, has been commissioned and is awaiting the final installation and commissioning of the endstation.

 In 2008 ISA was awarded money to build a new high brilliance synchrotron storage ring, ASTRID2.
 Construction of the ring began in 2011 and by April 2012 the whole ring was under vacuum and ready for testing.
 The first beam was injected into the ASTRID2 ring on Monday 14th May 2012 and the first full turn of ASTRID2 was accomplished on Tuesday the 10th July 2012.
 On the 7th of August electrons circulated the ring for almost 200 µs (1300 turns of the ring).
 On the 2nd of November 2012 a stored beam with RF was acheived for the first time.
 Commissioning of ASTRID2 proceeded well in 2013 and on the 13th of September 2013 200 mA of current was stored in ASTRID2 and top-up at 200 mA successful.
 In December 2013 the first external user came to do experiments on the AU-UV beam line.
 2014 saw the commissioning of the AU-SGM3, AU-Matline and AU-CD beam lines, with all beam lines fully operational by mid 2014.
 In early 2016 the newest beam line, AMOLine, was commissioned.